LordKahra/obsidian-rag/README.md

 dependency is whatever embedding backend ChromaDB is configured to use (by default, a local sentence-transformers model downloaded on first run).

+## Why

+Obsidian's built-in search is lexical.
+If you keep a large vault — worldbuilding notes, task lists, drafts — you often want *"what did I write about X"* rather than *"which files contain the word X"*.
+This indexes the vault into a vector store and lets a model query it by meaning, with per-folder scoping and metadata filters.

 > **Status: personal project, shared as a reference — not a packaged tool.**
 > This is built around one specific vault: my folder layout, my note conventions, a
 > `werewolf` router that encodes the canon hierarchy of a LARP chronicle I play, and a